wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

 This example depicts how to use AmazonS3 connector to:

-1. Create a S3 bucket (a location for storing your data) in Amazon cloud.
+1. Create an S3 bucket (a location for storing your data) in Amazon cloud.
 2. Upload a message into the created bucket as a text file.
-3. Retrieve created text file back and convert into a message in the integration runtime.
+3. Retrieve the created text file back and convert it into a message in the integration runtime.

 All three operations are exposed via an API.
 The API with the context `/s3connector` has three resources:

 * `/createbucket` - Once invoked, it will create a bucket in Amazon with the specified name
-* `/addobject`  - The incoming message will be stored into the specified bucket with the specified name
+* `/addobject`  - The incoming message will be stored in the specified bucket with the specified name
 * `/info` - Once invoked, it will read the specified file from the specified bucket and respond with the content of the file

-Following diagram shows the overall solution.
-The user creates a bucket, stores some message into the bucket, and then receives it back.
+The following diagram shows the overall solution.
+The user creates a bucket, stores some message in the bucket, and then receives it back.

 To invoke each operation, the user uses the same API.